lcallarec/live-chart/README.md

 ## Chart widget

-`Chart` widget is the main entrypoint of lour live-chart.
+`Chart` widget is the main entrypoint of your live chart.

 ```vala
 var chart = LiveChart.Chart();
 ```

-As `Chart` object derives from `Gtk.DrawingArea`, you need to attach it to a `Gtk.Container` :
+As `Chart` object derives from `Gtk.DrawingArea`, so you can directly attach it to any `Gtk.Container` :

 ```vala
 var window = new Gtk.Window();